Common Roof Restoration Questions

 11. Why not just replace the roof?

 That’s always an option, but it’s also extremely expensive.
 If your roof is showing signs of wear, but is not totally worn out, it is likely best to restore it at substantial savings.
-SBS roof restoration can be half the cost, or even less, than a new roof.
+Seamless Building Systems roof restoration can be half the cost, or even less, than a new roof.
 A large part of a new roof is the removal and disposal of the old roofing material.
 This is a costly process that creates noise, business downtime, and waste material that clutter landfills.